fileverse/fileverse-ddoc/README.md

 # dDocs Editor

-## About
-Open-source, end-to-end encrypted alternative to Google Docs.

-## Intro
 [ddocs.new](http://ddocs.new/) is your privacy-first, open-source alternative to Google Docs.
 A self-sovereign document editor for multiplayer collaboration that is end-to-end encrypted, decentralised, and requires no account to get started 💛